Unboxed-Software/solana-course/content/close-mint.md

 	await createClosableMint(CLUSTER, connection, payer, mintKeypair, decimals) }
 ```
-Now run `npm start`.
+Run `npm start`.
 We will see a link which will take us to the create mint transaction on Solana Explorer.

 ## 3. Closing the mint
 Remember, when closing a mint, the supply must be zero.
 If we try to close the mint when supply is non-zero, the program will throw an error.
-We will mint 1 token from this mint, and try to close the mint account
+We will mint 1 token from this mint, and try to close the mint account.

 ### 3.1 Mint token
 In `src/index.ts`, create an account and mint 1 token to that account.